Independent language learning

-We have a computer cluster for personal study and books, magazines, audio and video resources to help you learn a language.
+We have a computer cluster for personal study, and books, magazines, audio and video resources to help you learn a language.
 Check what you can access on the library's online catalogue.

 Workshops and activities

-The Language Exchange allows language learners to get in touch with native speakers, offering conversation and practice in their own language in exchange for practice in their target language.
+The Language Exchange allows language learners to get in touch with fluent speakers, offering conversation and practice in their own language in exchange for practice in their target language.
 Find out more about the Language Exchange.

 Language Groups Programme